 - The Guild arranges further training to supplement the training given in our towers and branches.
 The Guild has an Education Committee made up of branch representatives and chaired by the Guild Education Officer.
-If you have any problems or queries about education and training in the Guild please contact the Guild Training Officer who will try to help.
-Further information about Guild training courses can be obtained here.
+If you have any problems or queries about education and training in the Guild please contact the Guild Education Officer who will try to help.
+Further information about Guild training courses can be found here.

 - Ringing Centres – there are currently three in the Guild; Bradpole, Bryanston and Edington, part of a nationwide network of Ringing Centres.